bernep/Advanced-Computer-Systems/Project 5/README.md

 sudo apt install ffmpeg
 ffmpeg -version
 ```

-For other systems, please do your own research.

 ## Usage
 Open a command terminal in a directory containing the `proj5.h`, `proj5.cpp`, `gaussian_blur.cpp`, `grayscale.cpp`, and `edge_detection.cpp` files as well as your `<filename>.mp4` file, e.g. `my_video.mp4`, and use the commands below to compile and run the code.